 Stake it in place.
 Stake at an angle into prevailing wind.
 Stake and tie the tree fairly low, about 3 feet from the ground.
 You want the rootball not to move so that there is no root disturbance, but you want the top of the tree to be able to move around in the wind as this strengthens it.
 Use a rubber tie.
 Too often I see people having used garden wire, which does not expand with the growth of the tree and cuts into the bark causing damage.

 Water heavily.
 Several watering cans full will be appropriate.
 Mulch the planting hole heavily with compost or bark and place a coir ring over the top.
 Alternatively, if cats or other animals digging is an issue, instead of the coir ring peg a jute mat over the planting hole.
-This will biodegrade gradually over 2 to 3 years and the cats will get the idea in the meantime.
+This will biodegrade gradually over 2 to 3 years and the cats will get the idea in the meantime while the ground consolidates.

 If rabbits or deer are an issue place a rabbit guard around the bark of the first few feet of the tree to stop them nibbling away at the bark and killing it.